-Transformation

-Applied to objects in an image

-The photo object is scaled down to fit onto the background image.

-The object is flipped to create a reflection.
+Transformation Applied to objects in an image The photo object is scaled down to fit onto the background image.
+Sizing and scaling The object is flipped to create a Flipping reflection.
+Rotating The reflection is rotated.
+The reflection is skewed to create a realistic angle.
 Skewing

-The reflection is skewed to create a realistic angle.

-Distorting